tylerneylon/pumba/parse7.lua.md

 ### `pr()`

-This function can prettily print any primitive Lua type and tables.
+This function can prettily print any primitive Lua type or table.
 It's used by the `pr_tree` function below, although not extensively.
 It's nice to have a function like this handy for general debugging.